-Canon EOS 7D
+Canon EOS 7D Mark II

 Canon EOS 6D

 Where the 70D and 7D have 19-point autofocus (all cross-type points), the 6D only has 11 points and, of these, only the central point is cross-type.
 Even so, autofocus performance is good overall.
 The 6D's redeeming feature is its superb image quality with the kind of control over depth of field that you can only get from a full-frame camera.